openvinotoolkit/training_extensions/pytorch_toolkit/human_pose_estimation/README.md

 The model expects a normalized image (mean=[128, 128, 128], scale=[1/256, 1/256, 1/256]) in the planar BGR format.
 A model pretrained on COCO is available at the [Intel&reg; Open Source Technology Center](https://download.01.org/opencv/openvino_training_extensions/models/human_pose_estimation/checkpoint_iter_370000.pth), it has 40% of AP on the COCO validation set (38.6% of AP on the val *subset*).

-#### Conversion to the OpenVINO&trade; Format
+#### Conversion to the OpenVINO™ Format

 1. Convert a PyTorch\* model to the ONNX\* format by running the script in the terminal:
     ```bash
     python scripts/convert_to_onnx.py --checkpoint-path <CHECKPOINT>
     ```
     The script produces `human-pose-estimation.onnx`.
-2. Convert the ONNX model to the OpenVINO&trade; format with Model Optimizer by running the script below in the terminal:
+2. Convert the ONNX model to the OpenVINO™ format with Model Optimizer by running the script below in the terminal:
     ```bash
     python <OpenVINO_INSTALL_DIR>/deployment_tools/model_optimizer/mo.py --input_model human-pose-estimation.onnx --input data --mean_values data[128.0,128.0,128.0] --scale_values data[256] --output stage_1_output_0_pafs,stage_1_output_1_heatmaps
     ```